nathanuphoff/Magritte/readme.md

 - An Array: this will only update the state if its value was initially an Array, a warning will be logged otherwise.
 - A string or number: this will only update the state if its value was initially a string or number, a warning will be logged otherwise.
 - A boolean: this will only update the state if its value was initially a boolean, a warning will be logged otherwise.
-- `undefined`: an update won’t be done and the component render method will not be initiated.
+- `undefined`: there will be no change, the component render method will not be initiated.
 - `null`: this renders the `component` using the state that it was initially given (not implemented yet).

 ## API

-The API is prone to change and incomplete.

 ### x